mattmuench/watchperf/README.md

 - It supports Solaris 10 SPARC/x64, generic Linux versions and MacOS X. Note that MacOS X support is very limited in terms of performance data because of limitations in the standard tools.

-- To run the tool successfully on Linux systems systools (iostat, vmstat, mpstat, etc.) *must be installed* on the system.
+- To run the tool successfully on Linux systems, systools (iostat, vmstat, mpstat, etc.) *must be installed* on the system.

 - Having too large data files makes it difficult to compress the files quickly before starting the whole thing again.
 Although placing the drop directory into tmpfs (i.e. /tmp) makes it very quick, some time is needed by the gzip itself.
 Running for 5 minutes would be a good  fit.